raccoote/hanoi-towers-flask/README.md

 # Future endeavors
 - Add color customization and ability to drag the disks yourself.
 - Fix bug: for n= {14, 15} sometimes the bigger disks might overlap.
 I need to scale the base and the rod distance depeding on n.
+- Add logger for further understanding!
+Also maybe include a "debugger" system of the recursive code function hanoi() while the user goes through the steps